How Stevie Ray Vaughan Sparked a Blues Revolution With ‘Texas Flood’

 Montreux beckoned.
 There, David Bowie heard it too, and Jackson Browne heard it, then John Hammond heard it – and then we all did.
 Fans weren't the only ones marveling over Double Trouble's meteoric triumph, secured over a matter of hours in an L.A. studio.

 "We were just playing," Layton told Guitar World.
 "If we'd had known what was going to happen with it all, we might have screwed up.
 The magic was there and it came through on the tape.
 You can get most of what the band was ever about right there."

 Vaughan never toured with Bowie in support of Let's Dance, but that actually ended up helping rather than hurting.

 The problem: Bowie was hitting the road in May 1983, just as Double Trouble's debut was set to arrive on store shelves.
-The dates would have ultimately kept Vaughan away for a year, while whatever momentum generated by album sales for Texas Flood dissipated.
+The dates would have kept Vaughan away for a year, while whatever momentum generated by album sales for Texas Flood dissipated.
 Negotiations commenced, and they eventually reached an agreement in which Double Trouble would open select dates for Bowie.

 Unfortunately, Vaughan later grumbled, that promise "was just a lotta bullshit."
-Bowie's management later apparently reneged, denying Double Trouble the opening gig while also stipulating that Vaughan couldn't give interviews about Texas Flood while appearing with Bowie.
+Bowie's management apparently reneged, denying Double Trouble the opening gig while also stipulating that Vaughan couldn't give interviews about Texas Flood while appearing with Bowie.